Low Cost MRP Regression

 There are several benefits to using regression techniques over conventional polling analysis:

-On accuracy, we have conducted many practical experiments to validate the accuracy of regression analysis over conventional polling analysis.
-Using a political example, regression methods out-performed conventional methods at three out of the last four UK general elections (the other was about the same).
+Considering accuracy, we have conducted many practical experiments to validate the accuracy of regression analysis over conventional polling analysis.
+Using a political example, regression methods out-performed conventional methods at five out of the last six UK general elections (with the other being about the same).
 We used the same fieldwork for each comparison, with the only difference being the type of analysis.
-Full details.
+Full details here.

-The final benefit is one of the key advantages of these methods.
-We can use regression to infer the likely attitudes to the target question(s) in sub-samples of the population.
-This can be done even for very small sub-samples, such as the population of a district council ward (approx 5,500 people), or a census output area (200 people).
+Another key advantage is that our regression methods are accurate for very small sub-samples of the population, dramatically reducing the cost of locally focused or seat-specific polling.
+We can use regression to infer the likely attitudes to target question(s) by region, seat, local authority, district council ward (approximately 5,500 people), or census output area (200 people).
 The power of regression means that we can make these estimates without having to sample directly from each sub-population.
 We can estimate, for example, the attitude of people in each of the 8,800 district council wards without having to poll each ward separately.
-This dramatically reduces the costs of such a project.
+This makes local polling far quicker and more cost-effective compared to the alternatives.

 Image: Political Tribes (segmentation analysis) inferred at ward level around London.